 How to find a journal article?

 Journals are academic magazines that publish articles and carry footnotes and bibliographies.

-(1) Search by article title in our search engine (Findmore@NUSL) to see if we have a subscription
+(1) Search by article title in our search engine (Findmore or Findmore (New)) to see if we have a subscription

 Please note that search by article title only works for 90% of our online articles.
 Also, this method will never work to find articles that we have in print only.
 If this is the case, search by journal title (not article title).

 (2) Search by journal title in Books & Media

 If an online article is not found, try searching by journal title (not the article title) to check if we have the print journal in the library.
 Check availability of relevant volume and issue of the journal.

 Databases are a good place to begin research.
 There are many databases subscribed by NUS Libraries, most contain journal articles from various journals, while others have other types of content, e.g. conference papers, newspapers, book chapters, reports and reviews.
 You can search a database for information (on a particular subject, keyword, author, etc.) across multiple sources (journals, newspapers, etc.) simultaneously.

 (1) Use Databases to search or browse a database of your choice

 Google Scholar + NUS Libraries - Use this with Google Scholar to gain access to full text with one click